-Staff Chaplain Daniel K. Coffey, M.Div., BA, CMC
+Staff Chaplain Daniel K. Coffey, M.Div., BA, CDC

 The Department Staff Chaplain serves as the primary chaplain for the Indiana State Police, leads the efforts of the District Volunteer Police Chaplains, coordinates the Critical Incident Stress Management Team, and manages the Employee Assistance Program.
 The Department Staff Chaplain is a member of the Superintendent's Staff.

 Click on any of the following topics to jump directly to the related section of the page for more information:

 - Critical Incident Stress Management